rarelygoeshere/BadApples/README.md

 https://www.youtube.com/watch?v=IKXDyKWXBhk
 bad apple on everything old soviet technology to stop motion and video game maps.
+ Bad Apple!! on a Command Line Interface (CLI)
 I have even seen one version played on clouds.

 And there is also Bad Apple rolling down the amogus.